paradigm-lab/FastAPI/README.md

 ## psycopg2
 	Psycopg is a PostgreSQL database adapter for the Python programming language.
 It conforms to DB-API 2.0 standard.
 	It is designed for multi-threaded applications and manages its own connection pool.
+	Postgres Database driver

+## Note:
+	Using Raw SQL to send queries to the database.

+## Object Relational Mapper(ORM)
+	Layer of abstraction that sits between the database and us We can perform all database operations through traditional python code.
+No more SQL!
+	Abstracts the SQL complexity

+## What can ORMs Do
+	Instead of manually defining tables in postgres, we can define our tables as python models Queries can be made exclusively through python code.
+No SQL is necessary

+## SQLALCHEMY
+	Sqlalchemy is one of the most popular python ORMs.
+	It is a standalone library and has no association with FastAPI.
+It can be used with any other python web frameworks or any python based application.
+	No any relationship with FastAPI and Not part of FastAPI.